 The advent of the Covid-19 pandemic has clearly expedited the need for data analytics in healthcare.

 In the post-pandemic future, more healthcare organizations will look to create positive outcomes through the effective application of data analytics technologies.
-Analytics in healthcare will be seen as an essential part of healthcare decision-making, care delivery, and patient treatment.
+Healthcare decision-making, care delivery, and patient treatment will see analytics in healthcare as an essential part.

 Emergence of new healthcare analytics platforms such as DHIS 2 and SORMA (Surveillance Outbreak Response Management and Analysis System) show how analytics would be used as a critical tool for improving patient care.